Lozanoc (Itraconazole)

 Dosage Instructions

-Dosages vary by condition: Tinea of body & groin: 1 capsule daily for 2 weeks.
-Tinea of hands & feet: 1 capsule daily for 4 weeks.
-Other skin infections: 2 capsules daily for 1 week.
-Eye infections: 2 capsules daily for 3 weeks.
-Vaginal infections: 2 capsules morning & evening for 1 day, or 2 capsules daily for 3 days.
-Mouth infections: 1-2 capsules daily for 4 weeks.
-Systemic infections: 1-2 capsules once or twice daily for 3 weeks to 8 months.
-Nail infections: Continuous therapy: 2 capsules daily for 3 months, or Cyclic therapy: 2 capsules twice daily for 1 week, then stop for 3 weeks, repeat cycle.
+Typical dosages include: Tinea of body & groin: 1 capsule daily for 2 weeks; Tinea of hands & feet: 1 capsule daily for 4 weeks; Other skin infections: 2 capsules daily for 1 week; Eye infections: 2 capsules daily for 3 weeks; Vaginal infections: 2 capsules morning & evening for 1 day, or 2 capsules daily for 3 days; Mouth infections: 1 to 2 capsules daily for 4 weeks; Systemic infections: 1 to 2 capsules once or twice daily for 3 weeks to 8 months, depending on the condition; Nail infections: Continuous therapy: 2 capsules once daily for 3 months; Cyclic therapy: 2 capsules twice daily for 1 week, then stop for 3 weeks before repeating.

 What If You Miss a Dose?